SteeltoeOSS/Documentation/README.md

 ## Overview

 This is the home of Steeltoe documentation and blog articles.
-The site uses [DocFX](https://dotnet.github.io/docfx) to convert Markdown to HTML and generate site navigation.
+The site uses [DocFX](https://dotnet.github.io/docfx) to convert Markdown to HTML, generate API documentation from triple-slash comments in Steeltoe and generate site navigation.

-See [DocFX Flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html) to learn more about DocFX's enhanced Markdown syntax.
+## Site Contents

 | Path | Description
 | --- | ---
 | `/api` | API documentation
 | `/articles` | blog posts
+| `/guides` | guides for getting started with Steeltoe
 | `/template` | theming

 ## DocFX Markdown

 DocFX offers an enhanced flavor of Markdown.
 To see examples and learn more, view the [DocFX Flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html) documentation.

-Visual Studio users may find the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension pack useful.
+Visual Studio Code users may find the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension pack useful.

-## Markdown parser

-DocFX offers an enhanced flavor of Markdown.
-To see examples and learn more, view the [DocFX Flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html) documentation.

 ## Creating a new blog post